gkeeth/stm32_f0_basic/README.md

 # stm32_f0_basic
 Small, bare-bones STM32F0 board

+Designed for STM32F031K6.
+Most likely works for other MCUs as well.

 Created as a test before making a bigger board.
 If it's useful on its own, even better.

 ![layout](img/stm32f0_layout.png)